SB-GLOBAL-SE/zephyr-squad-to-scale-migration/README.md

 to fetch complementary data to help the migration and generates a CSV file with the mapping of the attachments to be latter inserted.

-Note: This script does not migrate all data from Squad to Scale.
-It is purely a framework to help users/partners get started.
+## Disclaimer: Framework Status
+The Zephyr Squad to Scale DC Migration Utility is provided as a framework to assist in the migration process between Zephyr Squad and Zephyr Scale.
+It is not a fully vetted, production-ready tool.
+The utility is designed to provide baseline functionality, but significant effort may be required to adapt it to your specific infrastructure and requirements.

 ## Usage